peyush7539753/Audit/SUPABASE_SETUP.md

 CREATE POLICY "Allow all for authenticated users" ON trainings FOR ALL TO authenticated USING (true);
 CREATE POLICY "Allow all for authenticated users" ON employee_trainings FOR ALL TO authenticated USING (true);
 CREATE POLICY "Allow all for authenticated users" ON audit_logs FOR SELECT TO authenticated USING (true);

+-- Allow anonymous access for development (remove in production) CREATE POLICY "Allow all for anonymous users" ON addresses FOR ALL TO anon USING (true);
+CREATE POLICY "Allow all for anonymous users" ON locations FOR ALL TO anon USING (true);
+CREATE POLICY "Allow all for anonymous users" ON departments FOR ALL TO anon USING (true);
+CREATE POLICY "Allow all for anonymous users" ON jobs FOR ALL TO anon USING (true);
+CREATE POLICY "Allow all for anonymous users" ON employees FOR ALL TO anon USING (true);
+CREATE POLICY "Allow all for anonymous users" ON salaries FOR ALL TO anon USING (true);
+CREATE POLICY "Allow all for anonymous users" ON projects FOR ALL TO anon USING (true);
+CREATE POLICY "Allow all for anonymous users" ON employee_project_assignments FOR ALL TO anon USING (true);
+CREATE POLICY "Allow all for anonymous users" ON attendances FOR ALL TO anon USING (true);
+CREATE POLICY "Allow all for anonymous users" ON leaves FOR ALL TO anon USING (true);
+CREATE POLICY "Allow all for anonymous users" ON performance_reviews FOR ALL TO anon USING (true);
+CREATE POLICY "Allow all for anonymous users" ON trainings FOR ALL TO anon USING (true);
+CREATE POLICY "Allow all for anonymous users" ON employee_trainings FOR ALL TO anon USING (true);
+CREATE POLICY "Allow all for anonymous users" ON audit_logs FOR SELECT TO anon USING (true);
 ```

 ## 🔐 Authentication Setup